 The Complaint Manager will investigate the complaint, or appoint a qualified person to undertake the investigation on his or her behalf.
 The Complaint Manager shall ensure that both parties have an equal opportunity to present evidence during an investigation.
 The complaint or identity of the Complainant will not be disclosed except (1) as required by law, or (2) as necessary to fully investigate the complaint, or (3) as authorized by the complainant.
-The identify of any student witnesses will not be disclosed except: (1) as required by law or any collective bargaining agreement, or (2) as necessary to fully investigate the complaint, or (3) as authorized by the parent/guardian of the student witness or by the student if the student is 18 years of age of older.
+The identify of any student witnesses will not be disclosed except: (1) as required by law or any collective bargaining agreement, or (2) as necessary to fully investigate the complain of the student witness or by the student if the student is 18 years of age of older.